albin-johansson/centurion/README.md

 ## Why use Centurion?

-Centurion is written in modern C++17 (and supports being used in C++11 and C++14 environments) and as such is much more intuitive and easy to use that raw SDL2, which is written in C. No need to worry about memory leaks and ownership of resources!
+Centurion is written in modern C++17 and as such is much more intuitive and easy to use that raw SDL2, which is written in C. No need to worry about memory leaks and ownership of resources!
 By using Centurion you will write code that is type-safe, clear and efficient.

 ## How do I install Centurion?